Frank Baker collection of Wesleyana and British Methodism, 1536-1996

 Using These Materials

-In addition, some originals in the collection are restricted except for use under direct staff supervision.
+Access note.
+Collection contains some originals in the collection that are restricted except for use under direct staff supervision.
 Patrons must use photocopies of originals.
+Contact Research Services for access.

 - USE & PERMISSIONS: